 “Build relationships with reporters, so that when they have a question about your industry or your area of knowledge, they know that you’re someone that can add expertise to an experience.”
 Patterson Plank explained.

 Relationships with journalists are a good thing when they need a resource and have a trusted bond with you, but they carry little to no impact when pitching story ideas.
-Original stories, fresh ideas, and quality journalism matter deeply.
-Content is King.
+When I’m asked how much does PR cost the biggest driver is time spent developing original stories and fresh ideas.
+Because great content really is king.